kismatkunwar89/VectorProbe/user_guide.md

 - Display the currently configured DNS server.
 - Prompt for confirmation before proceeding.
 Default is "No" if no input is provided.

+### Active Directory Enumeration

+When a Windows host or Domain Controller is detected, the tool attempts to enumerate Active Directory and LDAP-related information if the required services and tools are available.

+This may include:
+- Domain and naming context information
+- LDAP RootDSE / BaseDSE attributes
+- Windows domain indicators

+Best results are obtained when scanning a Domain Controller with LDAP ports accessible.

 ## Report Generation

 The tool generates a report in Markdown format, which includes: